← Back to ResourcesBreed Guides

 Save these before you need them.
 The first time you call a Calgary cardiology or oncology centre should not be during an emergency.

-Pet insurance providers commonly used by Calgary Berner owners: Trupanion (no per-condition limits, valuable for chronic conditions), Pets Plus Us, Petsecure, Embrace.
+Pet insurance providers commonly used by Calgary Berner owners include Trupanion, Pets Plus Us, Petsecure, and Embrace.
+Coverage caps, deductibles, reimbursement rates, and breed-specific exclusions vary; quote each on the same dog and read the policy.
 Enrol as a puppy.
 Pre-existing condition exclusions kick in for anything documented before policy start.
+See our pet insurance for Bernese Calgary guide for the deeper read.

 Frequently Asked Questions